Guidebook/guidebook-zenefits-integration/README.md

 **Steps to load data:**
 1. Update all of the values in `settings.py` to your settings
-2. Run `data_loader.py` from within your virtualenv.
+2. Run `python data_loader.py` from within your virtualenv.

 ## Lambdas Setup
 **Steps to setup lambdas:**